disjunction/dispace/docs/gdd/gdd_prelude.md

 The missions should be interesting because of the flexibility of the mechanics the player can use.

-E.g. to get to specific point behind a wall, the player may:
+E.g. to get to a specific point behind a wall, the player may:

  * blast through the wall if he has a required firepower
- * use teleportation device
+ * use a teleporter device
  * accomplish some quest to open a door

 Weapons also work differently depending on their nature.